-Thomas M. Montague, CPA Thomas A. Karnowski, CPA Paul A. Radosevich, CPA William J. Lauer, CPA James H. Eichten, CPA Aaron J. Nielsen, CPA Victoria L. Holinka, CPA INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING To the School Board and Management of Independent School District No. 273 Edina, Minnesota In planning and performing our audit of the statement of cash receipts and disbursements of the extracurricular student activity accounts of Independent School District No. 273, Edina, Minnesota (the District) as of and for the year ended June 30, 2013, in accordance with auditing standards generally accepted in the United States of America, we considered the District's internal control over financial reporting (internal control) as a basis for designing our audit procedures for the purpose of expressing our opinions on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control.
+PRINCIPALS Thomas A. Karnowski, CPA Paul A. Radosevich, CPA William J. Lauer, CPA James H. Eichten, CPA Aaron J. Nielsen, CPA Victoria L. Holinka, CPA/CMA INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING To the School Board and Management of Independent School District No. 273 Edina, Minnesota In planning and performing our audit of the statement of cash receipts and disbursements of the extracurricular student activity accounts of Independent School District No. 273, Edina, Minnesota (the District) as of and for the year ended June 30, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered the District's internal control over financial reporting (internal control) as a basis for designing our audit procedures for the purpose of expressing our opinions on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described below, we identified certain deficiencies in internal control that we consider to be material weaknesses.
+However, as described below, we identified one deficiency in internal control that we consider to be a material weakness.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the District's financial statement will not be prevented, or detected and corrected, on a timely basis.
-We consider the following deficiencies to be material weaknesses: The District records student activity receipts on a cash basis, and has not established procedures to ensure that all cash collections are recorded in the accounting records.
+We consider the deficiency described in the accompanying Schedule of Findings and Corrective Action as item 2017-001 to be a material weakness.
+The District's response to the finding identified in our audit has been included in the Schedule of Findings and Corrective Action.
+The District's response was not subject to the auditing procedures applied in our audit of the financial statement and, accordingly, we express no opinion on it.
 This report is intended solely for the information and use of those charged with governance, management of the District, and the state of Minnesota and is not intended to be, and should not be, used by anyone other than these specified parties.
-Malloy, Montague, Karnowski, Radosenich & Co., P. A.
+Malloy, Montague, Karnowski, Radasenich & Co., P.A.